top of page

 • Active / resistance training: ~1.1–1.5 g/kg

-• Very high-level athletes (rare in midlife): maybe up to 1.6–1.8 g/kg (but review limits)
+• Very high-level athletes (rare in midlife): maybe up to 1.6–1.8 g/kg

-Distribution Matters: Per Meal Protein Doses
+Distribution Matters: Protein Doses Per Meal

 Multiple studies suggest that spreading protein across meals (versus “all in one dinner”) is more effective for muscle protein synthesis (MPS).
 Some guidelines suggest aiming for 15–30 g protein per meal, rather than a huge protein spike.

-In fact, consuming more than ~30–40 g in one sitting may not yield extra benefit, because there’s a “ceiling” of how efficiently the body uses protein in a single anabolic window.
+In fact, consuming more than ~30–40 g in one sitting may not yield extra benefit, because there’s a “ceiling” of how efficiently the body uses protein in a single window.

 Animal vs. Plant Protein: Trade-offs, Health & Strategy